 Note: This metric measures the percentage of men who could not afford to visit a doctor in the past 12 months due to unaffordable costs.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Council for Community and Economic Research, Centers for Disease Control and Prevention, National Center for Education Statistics, National Partnership for Women & Families, Institute for Women's Policy Research, Child Care Aware of America, United States Mortality Database and WalletHub research.
+Sources: Data used to create this ranking were collected as of May 13, 2025 from the U.S. Census Bureau, Bureau of Labor Statistics, Council for Community and Economic Research, Centers for Disease Control and Prevention, National Partnership for Women & Families, Institute for Women's Policy Research, Child Care Aware of America, United States Mortality Database, Knee Regulatory Research Center and WalletHub research.